How to Recover Deleted Files from Google Drive: 4 Options

 1. Open the necessary file.
 If you want to save the current content, click File in the top menu and then Make a copy in the drop-down menu.
 Google Drive will create a copy in a new tab.
 Return to the initial document.

-2. Click File, Version History, and See version history.
+2. Click File, Version History, and See Version History.
 Alternatively, in the upper menu, find an icon of a clock outlined by a counter-clockwise arrow.
 You will be redirected to the Versions page.

 3. In the left menu, you’ll see timestamps with versions.
 By clicking them, the version will appear.